ellmetha/django-machina/docs/getting_started.rst

 Install *django-machina* using::

-  pip install git+git://github.com/ellmetha/django-machina.git
+  pip install django-machina

 .. note::

-	Please remember that *django-machina* is still in heavy development.
+	Please remember that *django-machina* is currently in alpha.
 It is not yet suitable for production environments.

 Project configuration
 ---------------------